mr-s8/mr-s8/README.md

-- 🔭 I’m currently working on **Python and Java projects to automate my workflows.**
+- 🔭 I’m currently working on **Python and Java projects to automate all kinds of tasks.**

 - 🌱 I’m currently learning **Tensorflow and Java Swing**